 For more information on the color-correction eyeglasses and daily loan procedures, please contact the Catoctin Mountain Park Visitor Center at 301-663-9388.

 Visitor Center & BookstoreThe park visitor center is wheelchair accessible.
 There is an exhibit room focusing on the history of human use of the mountain's resources and a display of native animals found in the park.
 A small bookstore operated by America's National Parks (formerly Eastern National) is also located in the Visitor Center.
 TTY services available on (301) 663-9388.
 Handicapped parking spaces are marked.

 Spicebush TrailThis quarter-mile interpretive trail is wheelchair-accessible with a natural-looking specially bonded WoodCarpet® that is firm and stable.
 The trailhead is in the Chestnut picnic area.
 Accessible parking and two wheelchair-accessible picnic tables connect to the trail.
 Restrooms are within 200'.
 Historic Camp Greentop, known for its tradition of serving children with disabilities, is also very close.

 Chestnut Picnic Area

-This picnic area features two wheelchair-accessible picnic tables and grills, the paved Spicebush Trail, and accessible restrooms.
+This picnic area features two wheelchair-accessible picnic tables and grills, the firm and stable WoodCarpet® on the Spicebush Trail, and accessible restrooms.
 See the photo gallery below for detailed descriptions.

 Owen's Creek Camping Area

-Catoctin Mountain Park's tent-camping area features three accessible sites, an accessible interpretive trail, and restrooms with paved access.
+Catoctin Mountain Park's tent-camping area features three accessible sites, the accessible Sawmill Interpretive Trail, and restrooms with paved access.